stormalf/chibicc/README.md

 ## release notes

 1.0.25    Adding promotion to int on variadic argument.
 Fixing issue with mistake on help on -fomit-frame-pointer.
 Fixing issue with assign_lvar_offsets that skipped some offsets already assigned by extended assembly and caused failure on some cpython tests.
 Adding --eh-frame-hdr needed by glibc's backtrace.
+Disabling tail call optimization when volatile local variable is found.